 You may wonder:

-These kinds of questions are common after a difficult or traumatic experience.
-Many people need to think about why and what they believe to help make sense out of what they’ve been through.
+These kinds of questions are common after a difficult or traumatic experience, such as military combat, natural disasters, or accidents.
+Many people need to think about what they believe, and why they believe it, to help make sense out of what they have been through.

 What spirituality-related issues should I keep an eye out for?

-For most people, wrestling with these sorts of questions is difficult, but eventually leads to answers.
-However, some people may find their experiences make them feel as if there aren’t any good answers.
+While wrestling with these sorts of questions can be difficult, many people find that the process eventually leads to answers.
+For some, though, their experiences make them feel as if there aren’t any good answers.

 In recent years, it has become clearer how spiritual issues relate to health.
 Individuals and care providers should keep an eye out for spiritual struggles such as: